pustotnik/zenmake/docs/commands.rst

 Commands
 =====================

 Here are some descriptions of main commands.
-List of all commands with a short description can be gotten with
+You can get the list of the all commands with a short description by ``zenmake help`` or ``zenmake --help``.
-``zenmake help`` or ``zenmake --help``.
 To get help on selected command you can use ``zenmake help <selected command>`` or ``zenmake <selected comman> --help``.
 Some commands have short alieses.
 For example you can use ``bld`` instead of ``build`` or ``dc``